boothscript/personal-dev-blog/posts/bootcamp_twitterclone.md

 As we went through the week our aim was to have everything done on our project board by thursday and by wednesday it looked like that was possible.
 However, by leaving some of the features that were proving difficult to implement and moving on to other tickets we had created a time bomb for ourselves.

-These little teaks soon piled up and as the more experienced of the group I tried to clear them.
+These little tweaks soon piled up and as the more experienced of the group I tried to clear them.
 This also coincided with the other group members taking on extra functionality now the low hanging fruit had been completed.

 A side effect of this was that they need more time from me to help them which slowed my progress at times.

-I am really proud of what we achieved together as a group but we did find the final day stressful, something I how to avoid in future projects.
+I am really proud of what we achieved together as a group but we did find the final day stressful, something I hope to improve on and avoid in future projects.